gheorgheseptelici/Assignment_3/README.md

 | pg_zero_shot | The genre label predicted by the model using the 'Zero-Shot' strategy       |
 | pg_few_shots | The genre label predicted by the model using the 'Few-Shot' strategy        |

+The experiment was run in Google Colab, thus medium-specific code was implemented.
+All the files from this repository should be downloaded.
+The .csv files can be assigned manually once downloaded, using the import function of the google.colab package.
 A discussion of the results has been submitted in a separate report on Brightspace.